Opioid pain medicines are used to treat moderate to severe short-term pain, such as after an operation or serious injury, or ongoing pain from cancer.

 Which opioid is best for me?

 In New Zealand, opioids are available only on prescription.
 Your doctor will discuss the best option for you.
-There are many things that affect the choice of opioids, including:
+There are many things that affect the choice of opioids, including the intensity and type of pain.

 How to take opioids safely

-Opioids are strong medication with good pain relief but may cause harm including dependence and addiction.
+Opioids are strong medication with good pain relief but may cause harm including dependence.
 Here are a few tips on how to use opioids safely.

 - Follow the instructions on the pharmacy label carefully.